 - Bachelor of Science in Biological Sciences – University of East Anglia – 1979-1982: Specialising in Ecology, Upper 2.1, passed with honours.

 - Chartered Biologist (ClBiol): The professional qualification as a biologist in the UK.
-Qualified since 2001.
+Qualified since 2001 and member of the Royal SOciety of Biology (RSB).

-- Full Member of Chartered Institute of Ecology & Environmental Management (CIEEM): The professional qualification as an ecologist and environmental consultant in the UK.
+- Full Member of Chartered Institute of Ecology & Environmental Management (MIEEM): The professional qualification as an ecologist and environmental consultant in the UK.
 Qualified since 1992.

 OTHER SKILLS, QUALIFICATIONS AND CERTIFICATES